 In some situations, a HCSTF is not an independent operation; some HCSTFs exist as one component of a larger undertaking such as a mining operation, a remediation site and/or a municipality.
 In these instances, a HCSTF itself may not trigger the need for a WL or LUP; however, if the larger operation requires a LUP or WL, that authorization may contain conditions relating to the HCSTF.

 The Guideline has been written when considering an independent HCSTF operation; therefore, for those HCSTFs within a larger undertaking, background studies or information may have been gathered for the site as whole.
 For example, the information gathering outlined in Section 4.3 (Site Characterization and Field Assessment), may have already been completed for the site as a whole and may not be specifically required again for the HCSTF.
-Also, some of the documentation outlined in Section 6.9 (i.e. Annual Report, Soil and Water Monitoring Plan) may be included in plans that the owner/operator has developed for the .
+Also, some of the documentation outlined in Section 6.9 (i.e. Annual Report, Soil and Water Monitoring Plan) may be included in plans that the owner/operator has developed for the site (i.e. an overall site Waste Management Plan).

 Registration as a Receiver of Hazardous Waste